muneebiq3/Visual-Programming/README.md

 # Visual Programming
 ## Hello!
-This is a straightforward repository I've put together to help you with the VP subject.
+This is a straightforward repository I've put together to help you with the VP subject using C#.
 I hope this is helpful to you.
 Best of luck :)

 ## Folder Structure